 - 1. Do not leave the individual alone. - 2.
 Remove all weapons if possible; however, do NOT confront an individual with a weapon.
-(In case of a weapon, Call 911 and Contact Campus Security at Ext.
-'0' (409-944-4242), or 409-944-1361). - If the individual is willing to accept assistance, work to provide appropriate assistance through the Counseling Center.
+(In case of a weapon, call 911 and Contact Campus Security at Ext.
+'0' or 409-944-4242 or 409-996-7663 (Security Cell) - If the individual is willing to accept assistance, work to provide appropriate assistance through the Counseling Center.
 The Counseling Center will help by contacting an appropriate family member or by arranging for appropriate transportation to an appropriate treatment facility. - 4.
 If the individual is unwilling to accept assistance, call 911 or Contact Campus Security at Ext.
-'0' (409-944-4242), or 409-944-1361. - 5.
+'0' or 409-944-4242 or 409-996-7663. - 5.
 Once Campus Security or the local authorities have arrived on the scene they will follow their appropriate protocols and determine an appropriate course of action.